Skip to contents

 Basic usage

-Supply a data frame of estimates and standard errors to the shape_plot() function, and specify the column that contains x-axis values and axis limits.
+Supply a data frame of estimates and standard errors to the shape_plot() function and specify the name of the column that contains x-axis values using col.x.
+Use col.estimate and col.stderr to specify the names of columns containing estimates and standard errors (some common names are found automatically).

 my_results <- data.frame(